syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.network/docs.en.md

 In addition to the standard `ext-net`, that is shared across all our customers, you will get your own external network.
 This gives you more control and can make it easier to integrate SysEleven Stack with your existing infrastructure.

-Please contact our customer support if you are interested at cloudsupport@syseleven.de.
+Please [contact our customer support](../../06.Support/default.en.md) if you are interested.

 ### L4 Load balancing (TCP) (Neutron-LBaaS)